This project can cost anywhere from $450 to $16,000, so take a look at what could affect this price and get a quote from a pro.

 Hurricanes and river flooding are common natural causes of water damage, as are high water tables and improperly graded ground.
 In some cases, massive amounts of water damage necessitate a sump pump repair or replacement, particularly in areas with high water tables.
 Installing a sump pump costs around $640 to $2,000, with an average installation price of $1,200.
 Other water damage preventive measures include installing a water alarm and regrading the ground near your home.

-Helping your home recover from extensive water damage is best left to the pros, as these jobs require specialized tools, safety equipment, and years of experience.
-In the case of grey water and black water damage, there are also some serious health risks to consider.
+You can handle small clean water leaks in one room yourself, but for anything more serious, it's best to call a local water restoration pro.
+Restoring your home after extensive water damage is best left to the professionals, as these jobs require specialized tools, safety equipment, and years of experience.
+With grey water and black water damage, there are serious health risks to consider.
+Before your contractor arrives, here are some helpful things you can do:

-It's impossible to prevent every instance of water damage, particularly when caused by extreme weather or river flooding.
-However, there are some ways to minimize the risk of water damage.
+It's impossible to prevent every instance of water damage, especially from extreme weather or river flooding.
+However, you can take steps to minimize the risk:

-Inspect appliances and plumbing fixtures monthly, looking for leaks and related issues.
-Confirm hoses are free from drips, and check the sealing around tubs and showers, caulking them if necessary.
+Inspect appliances and plumbing fixtures monthly for leaks and related issues.
+Ensure hoses are free from drips, and check the sealing around tubs and showers, caulking if necessary.

-Extend downspouts away from the foundation, improve yard grading, and install a sump pump to minimize flooding risks.
+Improve drainage around your home: Extend downspouts away from the foundation, enhance yard grading, and consider installing a sump pump to reduce flooding risks.

-Keep gutters and downspouts clear of debris, and keep on top of cleaning tasks.
+Keep gutters and downspouts clear of debris and stay on top of cleaning tasks.

 A water-damaged home can take around five days to dry, though this depends on the damage.
 As for dedicated cleanups and repairs, it goes in phases, with water extraction taking at least three days and full restoration taking weeks or even months.
 Replacing drywall, plumbing fixtures, and electrical components can take a few days as well.